StigNygaard/lastfm-widgets/README.md

 Optionally, you can also [add a "proxy-API" to your setup](https://github.com/StigNygaard/lastfm-widgets/blob/main/services/README.md).

-### Customization Attributes

-You can easily customize the widget by adding attributes to the `<lastfm-tracks>` tag:

-- `user`: The Last.fm username to fetch scrobbles for.
-- `tracks`: The number of tracks to display (default 50, max 200).
-- `apikey`: Your Last.fm API key.
-(Only required if you are running in Basic mode directly from the browser without a proxy.
-If omitted, the widget runs in Demo mode, fetching once with a built-in demo key).
-- `backend`: If you've set up a backend proxy (see the `/services/` folder), provide its URL here instead of using the `apikey` attribute.
-This is highly recommended for production!
-- `interval`: Refresh interval in seconds (Basic mode min.
-30, Backend mode min.
-10).
-- `updates`: Number of updates before stopping.

-For a full list of attributes and an interactive customization playground, check out the [demo site](https://lastfm-widgets.stignygaard.deno.net/).

 ## The technical...

 The _Tracks_ widget itself is made as a _webcomponent_ using pure standard web client-side technologies (no frameworks